qvattr0/handwriting-recognition/README.md

 # Introduction

-A project attempting to implement a machine learning algorithm that deploys a multi-layer perceptron to recognize handwritten digits represented by images with a 28x28 image resolution.
+A project implementing a machine learning algorithm that deploys a multi-layer perceptron to recognize handwritten digits represented by images with a 28x28 image resolution.
 The model will be trained on a MNIST database of handwritten digit images collected by the US postal office.
 The training method will heavily rely on a backpropagation algorithm.

 The primary purpose of this project is to act as a "playground" for exploring the process of developing a neural network, understanding the intricate relationship between the various hyper-parameters used to design the network, investigate the impact of network aspects (activation function, cost function, parameter initialization, etc.) on network performance and accuracy, and most importantly developing a deeper understanding of how neural networks work.